alexlines/livepeer-transcoder-ops/README.md

   * Repeatability
   * Capacity understanding not the same as performance
   * Configuration  / Config is code

+**Note:** This work is all very specific to AWS and Ubuntu.
+I haven't done the work to generalize for Amazon Linux, RHEL, CentOS, etc.

 ## Key Decisions
 Some key decisions I made and why.
 - **Platform** - AWS, Linux, Ubuntu - addressable via API, flexibility, elastic capacity.
-- **Hardware Resources** - initially we're over-provisioned to make sure we have plenty of capacity.
+- **Hardware Resources** - I want to be sure this transcoder can perform, so for the initial phase I've overprovisioned the resources of CPU, RAM, disk performance, and bandwidth (details below).
+This means this specific configuration is expensive - [$300+/month](https://www.ec2instances.info/?filter=c4.2xlarge&cost_duration=monthly) so feel free to choose lower-resource instance types.
 The instructions below will spin up an instance with the following characteristics:

 | | |